Contextuality, Locality, and the Interpretation of Bell Violations: Commuting Observables and Experimental Contexts

 In a typical Clauser–Horne–Shimony–Holt (CHSH) \cite{CHSH1969} experiment, which extends Bell's theorem to imperfect correlations, only one pair of observables is measured per run-- one setting on Alice's side (say $A$ or $A^\prime$) and one setting on Bob's side (say $B$ or $B^\prime$)-- and one measures a pair like ($A,B$), ($A,B^\prime$), ($A^\prime, B$) or ($A^\prime, B^\prime$).
 Each such pair commutes:

 because these observables are associated with spatially separated systems.
 Thus, there is no contradiction at the level of any single measurement.
 The difficulty arises when one attempts to combine results from different experimental contexts.

-CHSH inequalities implicitly assume that all observables appearing in different measurement settings can be assigned simultaneous values.
-This assumption is not operationally justified when the observables are locally incompatible, like different spin/polarization components on Alice's or Bob's side:
+From the perspective adopted here, following Fine's theorem \cite{Fine1996} and the sheaf-theoretic framework of Abramsky and Brandenburger \cite{Abramsky2011}, CHSH inequalities may be interpreted as expressing the existence of a single joint assignment of values (or equivalently a global probability distribution) for all observables appearing in different measurement contexts.
+This is not operationally justified when the observables are locally incompatible, like different spin/polarization components on Alice's or Bob's side: